ohsu-computational-biology/ccc_import/README.md

 How To Install:

-Until a release on PyPi, you can install this tool with:
+Until a release is on PyPi, you can install this tool with:

-    pip install git+git://github.com/ohsu-computational-biology/ccc_import
+    pip install --process-dependency-links git+git://github.com/ohsu-computational-biology/ccc_import